What are advance fee frauds?

-It’s easy to see how a thousand variations of this same general scam can be run.
+It’s easy to see how a thousand variations of this same general scam can be run, keeping the same format but adding slight variations.
 Instead of the son of a deposed African dictator, it’s a dying woman with cancer who wants to give her money to charity; or a soldier in Iraq who wants to smuggle out some cash; or a corrupt official who has an over-invoiced contract that he’d like to cut you in on; or a white farmer in Zimbabwe whose land has been confiscated; or the attorney of a plane crash victim who is trying to locate next-of-kin; and on and on.

 Do you think these scams operate in the shadows?
 Not at all; there’s even a hit song in Nigeria that takes the side of the scammers against the (supposedly) rich westerners—the “mugus” or suckers—who are being conned.
 It’s a very catchy tune, that’s for sure.
 It’s called I Go Chop Your Dollar.
 The punch line?
 “I go take your money, disappear.
 You be the mugu, I be the master.”